top of page

 Looking north from a dirt access road at Balloon Creek in the Seymour River area

-Compared to 2011, drone based mapping methods like LiDAR and Photogrammetry are becoming more affordable for not only large companies with big budgets but, also small businesses and even private land owners.
+Compared to 2011, drone based mapping methods like LiDAR and Photogrammetry are becoming more affordable for not only large companies and large budgets but, also small businesses and even private land owners.
 With this new level of affordable access to these sophisticated mapping processes, the big questions our clients have to ask becomes not can I afford to do this but, which service is right for my situation.
-Further to that end, LiDAR cost more, when do I need it, and when can I go with the more budget friendly photogrammetry option?
+Further to that end, LiDAR costs more, so when do I need it, and when can I go with the more budget friendly photogrammetry option?
 One of the biggest deciding factors to that question is what are your site conditions and, more specifically, what are your vegetation conditions.
-Before we go down the rabbit hole too far lets zoom out a little.
+Before we go down the rabbit hole, lets zoom out a little.

 What is LiDAR